leonardoboulitreau/leonardoboulitreau.github.io/index.md

 layout: singlehome
 author_profile: true
 ---
-### I make machines that sing, speak, play, and hear.
+## I make machines that sing, speak, play, and hear.
 I am a researcher in the intersection of audio and deep learning currently working as a Music Generation intern at Telecom Paris.
-I have over 5 years of experience and a background in signal processing.
+I have five years of experience in the field and a background in signal processing.
 I am also a hobbyist music producer, composer, programmer and guitarist.

 ## Interests
 My research interests are aimed at developing audio‑based systems that are transparent and human‑empowering in topics such as: